pmeaney/payloadcms-051625grey/README.md

+## Deprecated & Moved

+This project is deprecated in favor of [payloadcms-052225blue](https://github.com/pmeaney/payloadcms-052225blue).
+Blue was based on Grey.
+But now that I have Blue, I am moving forward with Blue, and Green will be spawned from Blue.

 # Grey Template for Blue-Green Deployment of PayloadCMS

 >A template ready to turn into a basic Dockerized, Github Actions CICD-deployed PayloadCMS project (e.g. blue-green)